kybeen0521/cp_home/README.md

 # Centrifugal Pump Data Analysis Pipeline

 ## Overview
-This repository contains a set of Python tools for analyzing pump performance,
+This repository contains a set of Python tools for analyzing centrifugal pump performance,
 including **actual head curves**, **shaft power curves**, **pump efficiency curves**, and **system curve calculations**.
 The pipeline was developed as part of practice project.